AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 >[!BEGINSHADEBOX]

-The following summary tables clarify the operational responsibilities for Adobe and Merchants when developing, deploying, maintaining, and securing Adobe Commerce on cloud infrastructure based on Adobe's shared responsibility model.
+The following summary tables clarify the operational responsibilities for Adobe and Merchants when developing, deploying, maintaining, and securing Adobe Commerce on cloud infrastructure.

 >[!ENDSHADEBOX]

 ### Coding and development

-#### Core Adobe Commerce Code
+#### Core Adobe Commerce code

 |     | Adobe | Merchant |
 | --- | --- | --- |